nevillejackson/SRS-Merino/watts-papers/README.md

 # SRS-Merino #
-This project is about understanding the SRS Merino sheep breed.
-The SRS Merino is a new strain of Merino sheep developed over the past 20 years using sheep classing methods established by Dr Jim Watts.
-The SRS Merino is particularly interesting as an object of research because it differs from all other Merino sheep in a number of important characteristics related to wool quality.
+The _watts-papers_ subdirectory contains papers envisaged by Dr J.E.
+Watts documenting the development and comparative performance of the SRS Merino breed.
+Dr Watts sadly passed away in January 2019.
+The documents in this directory are therefore incomplete.

 ## Documents ##
-The following documents are either planned or present as _.docx_ files
+The following documents were either planned or present as _.docx_ files, at the time of Dr Watts passing.
 * Paper_1  - SRS classing standards and photographic standards.
 * Paper_2  - Responses in fleece weight, fibre diameter and wool quality in flocks using SRS classing.
 * Paper_3  - Fleece structure phenotypes (SRS, semi-SRS, heavy tight, flat skin), and skin characteristics in Merino stud survey (1986-1995).